mhouston100/SABNZBD/README.md

 # SABNZDB
-A Powershell module for working with your SABNZBD queue.
+A Powershell module for working with your SABNZBD instance.

 https://sabnzbd.org/